Skip to content

 Authentication Methods

-The tcloud CLI supports two authentication methods:
+The tcloud CLI supports these authentication methods:

-1. Personal Access Token (PAT)
+2. Personal Access Token (PAT) (automation and non-interactive use)

 Personal Access Token (PAT)